AlexanderChristgau/OutcomeAdaptedAdjustment/README.md

 ## Efficient adjustment for complex covariates
-Reproduces the experiment from `Efficient adjustment for complex covariates', arXiv: TBA.
+Reproduces the experiment from `Efficient adjustment for complex covariates:
+Gaining efficiency with DOPE'.
+arXiv: TBA.

 ## Setup
 todo